 Bethel real estate is some of the most expensive in Pennsylvania, although Bethel house values don't compare to the most expensive real estate in the U.S.

-Bethel is a blue-collar town, with 60.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bethel, you'll notice that it is more blue-collar than most other communities in America.
+60.00% of Bethel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bethel is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Bethel who work in office and administrative support (14.07%), maintenance occupations (10.37%), and sales jobs (9.63%).

 Also of interest is that Bethel has more people living here who work in computers and math than 95% of the places in the US.